NiharGowdaS/MP_EE_24-V/RV32IM/readme.md

 Note : Directly run the  _RV32IM.xpr_ directly on Vivado 2023.1

 This project is synthesizable.
-It includes IP blocks for Data and Instruction memory, with initialization.
+It includes IP blocks for Data and Instruction memory, with initialization/